About me

 The Armadillo in All of Us. [original link broken] It may be small-brained and shortsighted, but the armadillo has managed to take over most of the Americas.
 (American Way, March 1, 2012)

-Growth potential.
+Growth Potential.
 The story of how a handful of hobbyists turned a corner of southern Illinois into a blossoming wine country.
 (American Way, June 15, 2010)

-Still singing the blues.
+Still Singing the Blues.
 The Mississippi Delta’s history of hard times inspired the art form of blues music.
 Celebrating that dark legacy may be the region’s ticket to a brighter future.
 (American Way, Dec.
 1, 2009)

 Bluer blues: Grim figures tell of region on the ropes.
 Rich in culture, resources, Mississippi Delta getting poorer amid illusory gains, stumbling strategies.
 What options remain for a region on life support?
 (The Commercial Appeal, Nov.
 8, 2009) [original link broken or lost, available here https://www.highbeam.com/doc/1P2-21880876.html and also at Newsbank.